Email & SMS marketing so good, it’s boring

 See Features

-The best time to send emails (2024 research)
+The best time to send an email (2024 research)

 Reading Time: 9 minutes

-• Tuesdays and Fridays are the best days of the week for sending emails.
-This results in higher open, conversion, and clickthrough rates.
+Tuesdays and Fridays are your optimal days for sending emails, as they consistently show higher open, conversion, and clickthrough rates.

 Why email sending time matters

-The timing of your emails can greatly impact your overall email marketing and their effectiveness.
+The timing of your emails can greatly impact your overall email marketing and its effectiveness.
 Here are three key benefits of knowing the best time to send email messages:

 • Increases open rates: Emails sent at the appropriate times (2 PM, 5 PM, and 8 PM) have higher chances of being noticed and opened by recipients.
 This is because they align with peak email-checking times.